JobiJoba/jobijoba.github.io/_drafts/weekly-work-08-july.md

 title: Weekly work - 08 July
 tags:
 - progression
+description: Progression of the second week of my Thai learning.
+A lot of good resource to learn Thai

 ---
 Time to do a wrap up on my progression this week.